-Is there a fee for using the Testing Center?
+Is there a fee for using the Testing and Assessment Services?

-- There is no charge to Edmonds Community College students who are taking tests for classes they are enrolled for.
+- There is no charge to Edmonds Community College students who are taking Online/Make-up tests for classes in which they are enrolled.

 - At Edmonds Community College we use a placement test called ACCUPLACER.

-- If English is your second language, you may take a different version of the ACCUPLACER class LOEP.
+- If English is your second language, you may take a different version of the ACCUPLACER called LOEP.

-What can I expect when I take the ACCUPLACER?
+What can I expect when I take the ACCUPLACER/LOEP?

-- The test is divided into two parts – English and Math.
+- The computer based test is divided into two parts – English and Math.

 - You may use pencil and paper while taking the test, but not a calculator.